openbroadcaster/openbroadcaster.github.io/advanced.md

 The example below uses a software defined radio (SDR) receiver and a [NooElec NESDR Nano RTL2832U receiver](https://openbroadcaster.pro/catalog/hardware).

-In order to use the the USB DVB-T dongle, you first need to install the rtl-sdr software:
+In order to use the USB DVB-T dongle, you first need to install the rtl-sdr software:

 ~~~~
 sudo apt-get install rtl-sdr